-Bermuda:Re+ILS brings you the first instalment of Bermuda’s Risk Transfer Hall of Fame.
-In every issue we will profile five individuals who have contributed significantly to Bermuda’s journey as a global risk transfer hub.
-Here is how the process works.
+Bermuda:Re+ILS brings you the third instalment of its Bermuda’s Risk Transfer Hall of Fame—in every issue we profile five individuals who have contributed significantly to Bermuda’s journey as a global risk transfer hub.

 Ed Bermuda received regulatory approval to begin operating in Bermuda in June 2019.
 As the team builds, Bermuda:Re+ILS finds out a little more about the executives who want to make Ed Bermuda the best broker on the Island.

 The re/insurance sector remains ripe for further consolidation, driven by a search for economies of scale at one end of the spectrum and the desire to innovate and embrace technology at the other, James Ferris of PwC tells Bermuda:Re+ILS.

 The Bermuda:Re+ILS 2020 market sentiment survey asked readers to share their opinions about the prospects for the cyber market in Bermuda and globally.
 The responses revealed some interesting trends.

 Bermuda:Re+ILS’s 2020 market sentiment survey has revealed some interesting observations about the state of Bermuda’s M&A market in 2019 and ahead into 2020.